Identity Theft Greatest 2008 Threat From P2P File Sharing

 According to statistics published by the Identity Theft Resource

-Center, Identity Theft Assistance Center & the SANS
+According to the Identity Theft Assistance Center & the SANS

 Institute, popular P2P file sharing applications pose one of the